RMF FM: Management of RMF FM and its journalists

-The names of RMF FM journalists can be found on this category on Polish Wikipedia.

 Sister stations

 RMF Classic

 RMF Classic is a subject of RMF FM which mostly plays classical music.
 It originally started off as OPERA FM, which broadcast music produced by an opera.
 In 2003, the format, as well as the name, was changed, creating the project that is known as RMF Classic.

 RMF MAXX

 RMF MAXX is a contemporary hit radio which started broadcasting on 27 September 2004.

+RMF24

+RMF24 is a news radio in which the topics of Polish politics and world events are reported.

+RMF ON

+RMF ON is the online service for RMF FM.